michealdayo64/E-Market/README.md

 # E-Market
 This is an Emarket system. more like an E-commerce website  where you get to order farm products online.
 The system was achieved using Python, Django, Sqlite DB, Html, CSS, Javascript.
-The features added in the system are listed below;
+The features added in the system are listed below;..

 1. Shopping List and Category: The page display farm products by category and list.
 User can search by search product by category or list of product
 ![Screen Shot 2023-06-15 at 11 42 41 AM](https://github.com/michealdayo64/E-Market/assets/55289122/5b996a53-ef16-4d4f-b657-cd9e04095d13)